janmbuys/DeepDeepParser/README.md

 ## Data preparation

-To extract DMRS and EDS graphs from DeepBank: scripts/extract-deepbank.sh (requires the LOGON environment and full original data.)
+To extract DMRS and EDS graphs from DeepBank (requires the LOGON environment and full original data):

+    scripts/extract-deepbank.sh

-To extract DMRS and EDS graphs from the SDP release of DeepBank: scripts/extract-deepbank-sdp.sh (does not require the LOGON environment.)
+To extract DMRS and EDS graphs from the SDP release of DeepBank (does not require the LOGON environment):

+    scripts/extract-deepbank-sdp.sh

 Pre-processing (constructs lexicon, runs Stanford CoreNLP, constructs graph linearizations/oracle transition sequences):

     scripts/preprocess.sh

 ## Training